Aortic Dissection Research

 Aortic Dissection Research Grants

-See details of the aortic dissection 2022 research grant recipients.
+Details of the current aortic dissection research grant recipients.

 Type B aortic dissection UK research